Britain Moves From Democracy to Authoritarian State in Pernicious Veil of Secrecy

 Terror laws we have are already being abused.
 One is reminded of 82 year old Mr Wolfgang‘s pass being seized and he then detained under the Terrorism Act for interrupting Tony Blair’s speech at the Labour party conference in 2005.

-Like the prisoners of Jeremy Bentham’s building – there is nowhere to hide in the panopticon.
+Like the prisoners of Jeremy Bentham’s building – there is no privacy in the panopticon.

 ‘Tempora‘ was one such government mass surveillance and spying programme among many.
 It is alleged that GCHQ produces larger amounts of metadata than America’s NSA.
 By May 2012 300 GCHQ analysts and 250 NSA analysts had been assigned to sort data.

 ‘Optic Nerve‘, another UK state surveillance mission, intercepted and stored the webcam images of millions of internet users not suspected of wrongdoing.
-They have stored naked pictures of you, your little daughter and pictures you have sent to family and friends in a whole new level of violation of our users’ privacy.
-This was a biometric exercise of epic scale – collating nearly 2 million citizen images in just a few months.
+They have stored naked pictures of you, your children and pictures you have sent to family and friends in a whole new level of violation of our users’ privacy.
+This was a biometric exercise of epic proportions.
+The programme collected 2 million citizen images in just a few months.
+We have no idea how far this programme went.

 Not happy with all this illegal state activity over its citizens, new orders that the government are now seeking contain bans on individuals broadcasting their views on television, and anyone subject to an order will be compelled to submit any written publication, including social media posts, to the police before it is printed.
 In addition, the orders will make it illegal for individuals to attend or address public gatherings or protests.